MeanyLodge/History/Mach.md

 #### 1946

 Rebuilt rope tow machinery.
-Discarded Fordson; replaced with Chevy truck engine and transmission and truck rear end.
+Discarded Fordson; replaced with 235 Chevy truck engine (with splash oiling) and transmission and truck rear end.
 For driving wheels used wood rims originally mounted on Fordson tractor drive wheels. <sup>[ma78][]</sup>

 A Boeing jig was the base and a truck rear end for reduction gear.
 BRRH 87b, gear ratio 6:7. <sup>[hw][]</sup>